NevadaM/3EquationModelMaker/README.md

 Planned Updates:
 * Impulse Response Functions - Alpha3
+* More columns (e.g. nom rates, q, expectations?) - Alpha4
 * Closed Economy - Beta1
 * Aesthetics - Full Release

+*One major distinction between my diagrams and source material is the y-axis of the AD-ERU diagram - it's on Q, instead of logQ (q).
+I don't know whether it's worth changing - this makes more sense in my head, but maybe not for others.
+If you have an opinion on this, submit it to the issues tab on github or get in touch as below*

 Report issues, suggestions, bugs etc in the issues tab on github, or email me at neil.majithia@live.co.uk